Eswatini Privacy Centre

 CCTV cameras in public areas of our business premises for the safety of staff and visitors, and the security of our information and assets.

-Legal and regulatory purposes, such as responding to complaints or enquiries about how we have used personal data.
+Legal and regulatory purposes, such as responding to complaints or enquiries about how we have used personal information.

 In addition, we may aggregate anonymised data to provide performance analytics to business partners.

-For more details on the kinds of data used for each purpose described, visit the TransUnion Privacy Center
+For more details on the kinds of data used for each purpose described, visit the TransUnion Privacy Centre

 For more on our use of cookies, see our Cookie Policy.

-The kinds of personal information we use and where we get it
+3. The kinds of personal information we use and where we get personal information

 Information in your credit report includes: